nemogb-dev/nemogb-r/CONTRIBUTING.md

 ##  Tests

-`NemoGB` uses `testthat` for testing.
+`nemogb` uses `testthat` for testing.
 Please try to provide 100% test coverage for any submitted code and always check that existing tests continue to pass.
 If you are a beginner and need help with writing a test, mention this in the issue and we will try to help.